broeker/cosmos/pages/home.md

 * [Netlify](https://www.netlify.com/) for one-click installs, easy form support, free hosting, and an automated [Github](https://github.com/) deployment pipepline 🤖
 * [Netlify CMS](https://www.netlify.com/) (optional) to provide an easy Markdown editor for creating and changing content with optional [Cloudinary support](https://cloudinary.com/) for advanced image management. 💻

-If you wish, you may customize Cosmos or use it as the basis for your creating your own starter.
+If you wish, you may customize your spacebook or use it as the basis for your creating your own starter.
 It was built on the [shoulders of giants](https://www.11ty.dev/docs/starter/).

 - - -